mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.User.md

 ### Domain Events

-- **User Registered** when the user registers, it will also create a workspace with an admin membership
+- **User Registered** when the user registers, it will also create a user workspace with an admin membership
+- **User Deleted** when the user is deleted, it will also delete workspaces where he was alone, or transfer ownership on workspaces and promote the new owner to Admin, if necessary